toanjo/utrust_challenge/README.md

 ### Input Validation

-    On the "Send Money" Form, I kept the input validation simple, with only two checks:
+    On the "Send Money" Form, I kept the input validation simple, with only the following checks:
     - The Send button can only be pressed after all the input fields are completed.
     - The origin address must be one of the owned / listed addresses, meaning you can only send money from an account you own.
+    - The origin address must have sufficient funds to perform the requested transaction.

+    If the address is the same for origin and destination, the transaction will still be successful, not changing the balance of the account.

 ## State Management